certara/pyDarwin/docs/Example8.rst

 ###########################################################

-Example 8 uses the :ref:`PSO<PSO_desc>` algorithm on a simulated dataset using an Emax model with BW having a power effect on E0, Sex and Race having an exponential effect on E0, sigmodicity = 1, and a proportional error model.
+Example 8 uses the :ref:`PSO<PSO_desc>` algorithm on a simulated dataset using an Emax model with Body Weight (BW) having a power effect on E0, Sex and Race having an exponential effect on E0, sigmodicity = 1, and a proportional error model.
 Additionally, a final downhill search is performed.